sanmai/mercari-php-sdk/README.md

 ## What You Need

 Before you start messing with this API client, here's the lowdown on what you gotta have:
-- Authority Hostname: This is where the authentication magic happens.
+- Authority Hostname.
 In the examples, we'll pretend it's `proxy-auth.example.com` .
-- "Open API" Hostname: This is where you actually talk to the Mercari API.
+- "Open API" Hostname.
+This is where you actually talk to the Mercari API.
 We'll call it `proxy-api.example.com`.
 - API Credentials: You'll need a `client_id` and `client_secret` from Mercari.
-These are like your secret handshake to get into the API party.

 If you're not a fan of Mercari's IP restrictions (and honestly, who is?), you can either set up your own proxy server or, if you're feeling adventurous, try accessing the API directly.
 Your call!